Islamic Revolutionary Guard Corps Navy: Engagements with the United States Navy

 On 7 January 2008, US officials claimed five Iranian speedboats 'harassed' United States Navy vessels in the Persian Gulf.
 IRGC speedboats made threatening moves and in one case even came within 180 meters of US warships.
 The US Navy also claimed to have received a radio transmission from Iranian boats saying: "I am coming at you.
 You will explode in a couple of minutes".
 After this US ships were said to have taken up their gun positions and were ready to open fire at one of the boats when the Iranians turned away and one of the Iranian speedboats (allegedly) dropped white boxes into the water in front of the U.S. ships, it was not clear what was in the boxes.

 Iranian officials and military commanders later downplayed the incidents as normal and denied having sent the radio transmission.
 After the US released a video showing Iranian speedboats swarming US ships in the Strait of Hormuz, Iran released its own video of the incident after suggesting the US video was staged.

-On 12 January 2016, 10 American sailors were apprehended by IRGC officials off the coast of Farsi Island, which doubles as a naval installation for the IRGC.
+On 12 January 2016, 10 American sailors were taken into custody by IRGC officials off the coast of Farsi Island, which doubles as a naval installation for the IRGC.
 American officials stated that the sailors were on a training mission when one of their boats experienced a mechanical failure.
 During this time the vessel drifted into Iranian territorial waters spurring IRGC naval units to respond and apprehend the sailors with both vessels.
 US Secretary of State John Kerry engaged in a phone call with Iranian officials to defuse the situation.
 Iranian officials said that the sailors were in custody, but would be freed within hours, understanding that the incident was a mistake.

 In 2019, the IRGC Navy allegedly carried out a series of attacks on international vessels in the Gulf of Oman and seized vessels taking them to Iran.
 As a result, the United States started the International Maritime Security Construct (IMSC) which increases overall surveillance and security in key waterways in the Middle East, according to the Deputy Secretary of Defense Michael Mulroy.

+2026 Iran War and impact

+On 26 March 2026, Israeli sources claimed the death of IRGCN head Alireza Tangsiri, who had been leading a blockade of the Strait of Hormuz.
+Israel Defense Forces later reported that all of the IRGC Navy’s other key commanders were killed in the strike with Tangsiri as well.
+U.S. Central Command leader Admiral Brad Cooper afterwards described the Islamic Revolutionary Guard Corps Navy, which had also been greatly damaged from the ongoing 2026 Iran War, as now being "on an irreversible decline."
+The death of Tangsiri was confirmed some days later by Iran.
+Nevertheless, Iran has still remained determined to assert control over the Strait of Hormuz.